-The render gets completed but not the upload!
+The render might get completed but not the upload!

 YouTube Upload Failed – Why Am I Getting this Error in Resolve?

 The upload fails (even after you’ve signed in to your YouTube account in Resolve) because of not giving full permission to DaVinci Resolve to access your Google account – the one which is linked to your YouTube account.
 You must check the “Manage your YouTube videos” checkbox and trust DaVinci Resolve while setting up the account.

 The below screenshot is what most of us will get and click “Continue” without paying attention:

 You must perform the below steps to solve the DaVinci Resolve access issue with your Google account (which is linked to your YouTube channel).

 How to Fix YouTube Upload Failed Issue in DaVinci Resolve?

 - Go to the menu > “DaVinci Resolve” > “Preferences” > “System” > “Internet Accounts”